HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/README.md

 ### Frequent cron jobs

-You can monitor the processes to search for processes that are being executed every 1,2 or 5 minutes.
+You can monitor the processes to search for processes that are being executed every 1, 2 or 5 minutes.
 Maybe you can take advantage of it and escalate privileges.

-For example, to **monitor every 0.1s during 1 minute**, **sort by less executed commands** and deleting the commands that have beeing executed all the time, you can do:
+For example, to **monitor every 0.1s during 1 minute**, **sort by less executed commands** and delete the commands that have been executed the most, you can do:

 ```bash
 for i in $(seq 1 610); do ps -e --format cmd >> /tmp/monprocs.tmp; sleep 0.1; done; sort /tmp/monprocs.tmp | uniq -c | grep -v "\[" | sed '/^.\{200\}./d' | sort | grep -E -v "\s*[6-9][0-9][0-9]|\s*[0-9][0-9][0-9][0-9]"; rm /tmp/monprocs.tmp;
 ```

-**You can also use** [**pspy**](https://github.com/DominicBreuker/pspy/releases) (this will monitor and list every process that start).
+**You can also use** [**pspy**](https://github.com/DominicBreuker/pspy/releases) (this will monitor and list every process that starts).

 ### Invisible cron jobs

-It's possible to create a cronjob **putting a carriage return after a comment** (without new line character), and the cron job will work.
-Example (note the carriege return char):
+It's possible to create a cronjob **putting a carriage return after a comment** (without newline character), and the cron job will work.
+Example (note the carriage return char):

 ```bash
 #This is a comment inside a cron config file\r* * * * * echo "Surprise!"